Paid student placements with SPARK Calgary teams

 - In addition to assisting in research activities, the students will participate in research learning workshops and conduct presentations.

 - Please review the full W21C Summer Student job profile before submitting your application.

 Application Deadline and Interview Process:

-- If you are interested in pursuing a summer student position for the upcoming summer, please submit your resume and cover letter to firstname.lastname@example.org.
+- If you are interested in pursuing a summer student position for the upcoming summer, please submit your resume and cover letter (as one file) to firstname.lastname@example.org.